emilienaufauvre/Java-RMI-Chat/README.md

   maximum length of messages, etc.), and recovery algorithms should be optimized.

 * For ethical issues, the chat itself should not be used this way, because it implies a centralization of user data (names, messages, and metadata).
+  Since we have already implemented a P2P traffic model, we could make this chat completly decentralized.

 ## Instructions